 Tso Moriri Lake

 Regarded as the most beautiful destination of the entire Leh-Ladakh region, Tso Moriri lake is nestled between the barren mountain ranges and snow laden high altitude peaks.
-Located at an altitude of 4522 metres, the mystical lake is also a popular camping site for travellers.
+Located at an altitude of 4522 metre, the mystical lake is also a popular camping site for travellers.

 Valley of Flowers